 Why Consensus is Critical for IoT

 In a traditional centralized IoT architecture, a single server or cloud platform manages all device communication and data.
-While simpler to implement, this approach introduces single points of failure and can struggle with scalability and latency, especially for real-time applications.
+While simpler to implement, this approach introduces single points of failure and can struggle with scalability and latency.
 Decentralized IoT, empowered by consensus mechanisms, offers a robust alternative:

 Challenges of Implementing Consensus in IoT